Back to blog

 If you want to experience Dolby Atmos today, switching platforms is one available option.
 The upside is that you get instant access to huge libraries of spatial audio, with millions of tracks already mixed for it.

-Apple Music includes Dolby Atmos at no extra cost for subscribers.
-The platform automatically detects if your headphones or speakers support Atmos, and tracks mixed in Atmos would display badges on album pages.
+Leading high-fidelity platforms include Dolby Atmos at no extra cost for subscribers.
+These platforms automatically detect if your headphones or speakers support Atmos, and tracks mixed in Atmos display badges on album pages.

 Amazon Music Unlimited also offers Dolby Atmos through its “Ultra HD” tier.
-The Atmos catalog isn’t as deep as Apple’s, but it covers most major releases.
-You can experience Atmos with Amazon Music Unlimited using any earbuds, soundbars, and home theater systems.
-Amazon also supports Sony’s 360 Reality Audio alongside Dolby Atmos, giving listeners and artists more flexibility.
+The Atmos catalog continues to expand rapidly and covers most major releases.
+You can experience Atmos with Amazon Music Unlimited using compatible earbuds, soundbars, and home theater systems.
+Amazon also supports other immersive formats like 360 Reality Audio alongside Dolby Atmos, giving listeners and artists more flexibility.

 Picking a streaming service really comes down to how much you care about spatial audio versus everything else the app offers.

-All three services claim over 100 million songs.
+Major streaming services claim over 100 million songs.
 The real difference comes down to Dolby Atmos availability.
-Apple Music leads with the most extensive Dolby Atmos catalog.
-Amazon Music Unlimited offers a smaller but growing selection.
+Dedicated high-res platforms often lead with extensive Dolby Atmos catalogs, while Amazon Music Unlimited offers a solid, growing selection.

-Apple Music streams lossless audio up to 24-bit/192 kHz along with Dolby Atmos.
-Amazon Music Unlimited brands the same setup as Ultra HD.
+Premium spatial audio platforms stream lossless audio up to 24-bit/192 kHz along with Dolby Atmos.
+Amazon Music Unlimited brands this equivalent setup as Ultra HD.
 Spotify didn’t roll out lossless until December 2025, featuring tracks with fidelity up to 24-bit/44.1 kHz under the Premium plan.

 For casual listeners on basic earbuds, the difference might not jump out right away.
 Plug in quality gear and the gap becomes obvious.
 Lossless audio keeps more detail intact, and spatial mixes create depth that stereo just can’t pull off.

-With spatial audio spotify, or really, the lack of it, compatibility is a non-issue.
-Spotify plays fine on just about any device since everything stays in standard stereo.
-With Apple Music, your device must have iOS 15.1, or later, plus supported headphones or speakers for spatial audio.
-Amazon Music Unlimited is less picky and works across a wider range of devices, including older Android phones and third-party audio gear.
+With Spotify's traditional stereo setup, compatibility is a non-issue, playing fine on just about any device.
+However, for true spatial audio on high-res platforms, your device must have a compatible operating system plus supported headphones or speakers.
+Amazon Music Unlimited is highly versatile and works across a wide range of devices, including older smartphones and third-party audio gear.

-Offers from Apple and Amazon deliver more while being more affordable than Spotify.
-Spotify's advantage is superior podcast library and discovery algorithms.
-For music-focused listeners, the other platforms almost win outright..
+These spatial-audio-enabled services deliver more value while often being more affordable than Spotify.
+Spotify's advantage lies in its superior podcast library and discovery algorithms.
+For music-focused listeners, the spatial audio platforms almost win outright.

 Devices That Support Dolby Atmos Music